JeffreyRodriguez/Liberator12k/About.md

  1. Enforce the current government's current laws, even if they are atrocious.
  2. Fight the current government's enemies, even if manufactured or imagined.

+"Befehl ist Befehl" is German for "an order is an order."
+Nazis used this explanation in the Nuremberg trials to excuse their murders.
+"I was just following orders" they said.

+Takeaway: You can be murdered by a normal everyday person seeking a promotion.
+That person might be an upstanding volunteer wearing your country's flag and enforcing the law; following lawful orders.

+#### Murder Machine
+I'm a software engineer, it's a lens through which I see the world.
+I see nation states which run like mindless machines.
+Code written by lawyers running on flawed human beings doing their part.
+Its ultimate tool: violence - to death.
+And nobody knows this is a machine.

 ### What About Mass Shooters?
 Most definitions of "mass shooting" use something along the lines of 3+ people.

-States have body counts in the tens of millions, with precedents in living memory.
+Nation states have body counts in the tens of millions, with precedents in living memory.
-When a state is murdering it's own people, that's a Tuesday morning... so routine and monotonous that they make up sick games to spice things up.
+When a state is murdering it's own people, that's a Tuesday morning in BFE.
+An event so routine and monotonous that they make up games to spice things up.

+Don't miss the forest for the trees.

 ### What About Terrorists?
 The US Government gave them billions of dollars worth of equipment way better than this when it left Afghanistan.

-#### What About Tanks and Nukes?
+## What About Tanks and Nukes?
 Read up a bit on [Guerrilla Warfare](https://en.wikipedia.org/wiki/Guerrilla_warfare) tactics.

+And 3D printed nukes.

-### Some other thoughts of others
+## Some other thoughts of others

 > A man's natural rights are his own, against the whole world; and any infringement of them is equally a crime; whether committed by one man, or by millions; whether committed by one man, calling himself a robber, or by millions calling themselves a government.